 Hence here I will cover details about Mico Fuel Injection System used for Multi-Cylinder Diesel Engines.

-Air vent screw is also provided by the Filter Unit for Air Venting.
+An air vent screw is also provided by the Filter Unit for Air Venting.

 The injection Pump has the main Crankshaft which is driven by power supplied by the Engine.

-One Plunger supplies the fuel to one cylinder of engine only, and each Plunger works as an individual Injection Pump.
+One Plunger supplies the fuel to one cylinder of the engine only, and each Plunger works as an individual Injection Pump.

 Only Control Rod meshes with all the toothed quadrants of all the Pumps at the same time.

-The Fuel which is coming from Filter unit is compressed to the required pressure by these Plungers.
+The Fuel which is coming from the Filter unit is compressed to the required pressure by these Plungers.